Hybrid Federated Learning: Algorithms and Implementation

-In the more complicated case when $M=8$, we set the total number of views to $D = 12$.
-Each client only has $15$ classes and $6$ views, and the way we divide data and features are illustrated in \figref{fig:count}.
-From the figure, we can see that $12.08\%$ of the data have never been used by any local clients during training and the local data sets are more heterogeneous than the case when $M=4$.
-In addition, we set the penalty weight $\mu = 0.1$ and $\mu = 0.5$ for HyFEM-Prox to { understand how this parameter affects the global and the local accuracy}. \figref{fig:view_12} shows the testing loss and accuracy of the algorithms.
-We can see that the federated trained models behave worse than the centralized trained model, which is predictable because of the high data heterogeneity and the missing data.
-We can also observe that $\mu$ balance between the global and the local accuracy.
-When $\mu$ is small ($\mu=0.1$), the local accuracy is high, and the global accuracy is low, and when $\mu$ becomes larger, local accuracy drops while the global accuracy improves. {This is intuitive since by using larger parameter $\mu$, we put more emphasis on the global model integration.}
+The second test was more challenging.
+It had $M=8$ clients and $D = 12$ views in total.
+Each client had only $15$ classes and $6$ views of data, and the way we divided data and features is depicted in \figref{fig:count}: $12.08\%$ of the data was never used by any local client during training, and the data distributions were more heterogeneous than the last test with $M=4$.
+In addition, we set the penalty weight $\mu = 0.1$ and $\mu = 0.5$ for HyFEM-Prox to {understand how this parameter affects the global and the local accuracy}. \figref{fig:view_12} shows the testing losses and accuracies of the algorithms.
+We can see that the federated models behaved worse than the centrally trained model, which is predictable because of the high data heterogeneity and the missing data.
+We can also observe that $\mu$ had a balancing effect between the global and the local accuracy.
+When $\mu$ was small ($\mu=0.1$), the local accuracies were high, and the global accuracy was low; when $\mu$ grew larger, the local accuracies dropped and the global accuracy improved. {This is intuitive since by using a larger parameter $\mu$, we put more emphasis on the global model integration.}